rebremer/application-gateway-aadauth/readme.md

 #### 1b.
 Add SSL certificate to application gateway ####

 In step 1a, a custom hostname was assigend to the web app.
 In step 1b the custom domain name will be secured using an SSL certificate.
-Execute the steps in this [link](https://docs.microsoft.com/nl-nl/azure/app-service/configure-ssl-certificate#create-a-free-certificate-preview).
+Execute the steps in this [link](https://docs.microsoft.com/nl-nl/azure/app-service/configure-ssl-certificate#create-a-free-certificate-preview) in which a free SSL certificate is created.
 One remark:

 - Make secure that a CNAME record is added in DNS zone in which www refers to link of web app